Privacy notice

 We’re committed to protecting your privacy by storing your information securely and handling it appropriately.

 This notice is in accordance with all relevant data protection legislation and is designed to tell you what information we collect, why we collect it, what we use it for and if we share it with anyone else.
+This notice is reviewed annually in May; we also reserve the right to update this notice as and when any legal changes come into force.

 We’ll support these rights unless there’s a good reason for us to keep hold of or continue to use your information.
 And we’ll let you know the reasons why.
+You also have the right to complain directly to us if you believe we’ve not handled your data lawfully.
+In addition you may also complain to the Information Commissioner’s Office (ICO)

 When you’re our customer, we collect the following information: